-Doublethinking AI – panel with Ramon Amaro, Maya Indira Ganesh & Kerry McInerney
+Doublethinking AI – panel with Ramon Amaro, Maya Indira Ganesh & Maria Dada

 Tracing the intersections of AI and critical race theory, join us for a panel conversation on Thursday 20 Feb, 18:30-20:00, at Whitechapel Gallery.
-Ramon Amaro, Maya Indira Ganesh, and Kerry McInerney will use Donald Rodney’s Autoicon as a springboard, situating Rodney’s work in the social and political landscape of the time, and drawing connections to the historical legacies of AI up to the present day.
+Ramon Amaro, Maya Indira Ganesh, and Maria Dada will use Donald Rodney’s Autoicon as a springboard, situating Rodney’s work in the social and political landscape of the time, and drawing connections to the historical legacies of AI up to the present day.

 Organised by Digital x Data Research Centre in collaboration with Whitechapel Gallery.
 More details and booking here.